 - Scrub and wash your potatoes well, and dry.
 With a fork pinch multiple holes in the sweet potatoes.

-- Rub the potatoes with 1 tbsp of olive oil and course sea salt.
+- Rub the potatoes with 1 tablespoon of olive oil and course sea salt.

 - Bake for approx. 50 minutes (depending on size)